django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * Now click around the site.
 If you can see the text is _emphasized_, then make the page run some Javascript.
 (If you need info about this, see the next slide.)
 * You can stop when you've found one.
 (For extra credit, find more than one.)
-* **Check your learning**: Once you've done that, open a private message conversation in Slack with your small-group lead, and send them your attack link!
+* **Check your learning**: Once you've done that, open a private message conversation in Zulip with Jacinda / Willy or someone on your team who's already solved this and send them your attack link!

 ---